 If you have been injured on the job, you are entitled to compensation for medical expenses and lost wages, and perhaps permanent disability benefits if you have experienced a loss of function of a body part.
 Additionally, if you are totally unable to work, we can also help you obtain social security disability benefits.
-Our Spartanburg workers' compensation lawyers can review your case and help you plot the way forward.
+Our Spartanburg workers' compensation attorneys can review your case and help you plot the way forward.

-Despite the fact that South Carolina law requires that you be provided with these benefits, filing a claim for workers' compensation benefits can be a frustrating experience.
+Despite the fact that South Carolina law requires that you be provided with these benefits, filing a claim for workers' compensation can be a frustrating experience.
 Many people who have valid injury claims do not receive the benefits they deserve because lawyers for the employer will likely claim one of the following: the injury did not happen on the job, the injury was not work-related, the injury was a pre-existing condition, or the employee did not give notice of the injury.

 Some specific examples of workers’ compensation (formerly “workman’s compensation”) cases: